-This ANPRM solicits public comments on a potential rulemaking requiring certain 14 CFR part 21, 119, 121, 125, 135, 141, 142, and 145 certificate holders, product manufacturers, applicants, and employers (hereafter “product/service providers”) to develop a Safety Management System (SMS).
+This ANPRM solicits public comments on a potential rulemaking Start Printed Page 36415requiring certain 14 CFR part 21, 119, 121, 125, 135, 141, 142, and 145 certificate holders, product manufacturers, applicants, and employers (hereafter “product/service providers”) to develop a Safety Management System (SMS).
 SMS is a comprehensive, process-oriented approach to managing safety throughout an organization.
 An SMS includes an organization-wide safety policy, formal methods of identifying hazards, mitigating and continually assessing risk, and promotion of a safety culture.
 SMS stresses not only compliance with technical standards but increased emphasis on the organizational aspects and processes that ensure risk management and safety assurance.

 Send your comments on or before October 21, 2009.

 You may send comments identified by Docket Number FAA-2009-0671 using any of the following methods: